ska-telescope/ska-uksrc-cluster-gitops/docs/srcnet-deployment-guide.md

   # - ../../apps/canfar/overlays/ral
 ```

-Now commit & push your changes to Gitlab.
+Commit & push your changes to Gitlab.
 You should be able to see that the Ceph CSI driver has been deployed.

 ### Monitoring

 Create a new overlay `ral` directory for your cluster in the `monitoring/overlays` directory.

-Now create a `kustomization.yaml` as per the example, updating the values to match your CName / hostname.
+Create a `kustomization.yaml` as per the example, updating the values to match your CName / hostname.

 ```yaml
 ---